OISF/suricata/doc/userguide/rules/meta.rst

 .. role:: example-rule-emphasis

-Meta-settings have no effect on Suricata's inspection; they do have an effect on the way Suricata reports events.
+Meta-settings have no effect on Suricata's inspection of network traffic; they do have an effect on the way Suricata reports events/alerts.

 msg (message)
 -------------